 High-resolution structures of proteins and other biological macromolecules determined using X-ray crystallography provide insight into molecular function and the basis for design and discovery of new pharmaceutical compounds.
 However, growing suitable quality protein crystals is often very challenging; the crystals are damaged by X-rays and by the cryogenic cooling used to reduce X-ray damage; and structures determined at cryogenic temperatures do not capture all biologically relevant information, especially about subtle spatially correlated displacements essential to, e.g., ligand binding and enzymatic function.
-We are focused on developing experimental and computational methods to significantly increase both the quality and kinds of information about protein structure, energy landscapes, and function that can be obtained via crystallography.
-Some of our discoveries have been commercialized by MiTeGen, LLC, and are used by structural biologists around the world.
+We are focused on developing experimental and computational methods to significantly increase both the quality and kinds of information about protein structure, energy landscapes, and function that can be obtained via crystallography and other X-ray based methods.
+Several of our discoveries have been commercialized by MiTeGen, LLC, and are used by structural biologists around the world.

 Small Angle X-Ray Scattering of Biomolecules at Cryogenic Temperature